kqdtran/ninjascraper/README.md

 **You will also need to install BeautifulSoup4**.
 The below commands should help you set up everything if you are on a Debian/Ubuntu machine.
 Windows and MacOSX users can find something very similar to these (see below).

-#### If Python2 is the default version of Python on your machine and you want to use Python 2
+#### If Python2 is the default version of Python on your machine and you want to use Python2

 * Set up easy_install (if it's not there already)
 ```